InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 * You work on Legal Entity within a complex Organization under continuous change (e.g., new acquisitions or changing business priorities).
 * You cannot find all source code touched, shared and consumed within the Organization.
-* You do not have a clear policy on default sharing level when creating a new project (e.g., Open, Inner or Closed Source).
+* You do not have a clear policy on default sharing level when creating a new project (e.g., Open Source, InnerSource or Closed Source).
 * You cannot scan significant parts of the Organization's source code looking for duplication, similarity or code smells.
-* You do not know the existing ratios of open source, inner source and closed source and their trend.
+* You do not know the existing ratios of Open Source, innerSource and Closed Source and their trend.
 * You cannot measure the diversity of contributions and resulting value for a given project.
 * You cannot identify and optimize tech stack diversity.
 * You cannot identify technical debt and determine the priorities for retirement (e.g., dead APIs/source).